Shashank (director)

 Shashank (born 24 June 1972) is an Indian film director, screenwriter and lyricist who works in Kannada cinema.
 He made his debut as a director with the 2007 film Sixer.
 His second directorial Moggina Manasu (2008) received critical acclaim for its screenplay and its coming-of-age theme.
-He went on to direct other successful films in the romance genre such as Krishnan Love Story (2010), Bachchan (2013), Krishna-Leela (2015), Mungaaru Male 2 (2016) and Love 360 (2022) He is also credited to have introduced actors Yash, Radhika Pandit, Prajwal Devraj and Neha Shetty who went on to become successful actors in Kannada cinema.
+He went on to direct other successful films in the romance genre such as Krishnan Love Story (2010), Bachchan (2013), Krishna-Leela (2015), Mungaru Male 2 (2016) and Love 360 (2022) He is also credited to have introduced actors Yash, Radhika Pandit, Prajwal Devraj and Neha Shetty who went on to become successful actors in Kannada cinema.

 Early life

 Shashank was born in a small village called Talya, in Chitradurga district, Karnataka.
 He is the third child of his parents Hanumanthappa and Lakkamma, his father was a small farmer.
 However he was later adopted by his maternal uncle and aunt, Chandrashekarappa and Shantamma.
 Since Chandrashekarappa worked in VISL, Bhadravati, Karnataka.
 Shashank completed his matriculation from Bhadravati.
 Later he did his diploma in civil engineering (1988–91) in Chikmagalur.
 His birth name was Umesh B.H. which he later changed to Shashank at his mentor Hamsalekha's insistence.